hassen05/CareerReco/content.md

 - Axios for API communication

 ### Backend
-- Python with FastAPI framework
+- Python with Django REST framework
 - Machine learning models for resume analysis and matching
-- PostgreSQL database
+- Supabase for authentication and data storage
-- Redis for caching
+- Vector embeddings for semantic search

 ### AI/ML Components
 - Natural Language Processing (NLP) for resume parsing